frosty6742/frozen-slimes-v2/README.md

 ### PCB

-##DO NOT ORDER PCBS YET, THIS VERSION DOES NOT WORK
+##Check above for tested and supported mpus

 This PCB lets every component be soldered on without any extra wires.
 This includes the diodes and resistor for battery sense and protected charging.

-There are two options for the pcb, one supports the bmi160 and the other supports the mpu6050.
-Make sure you download the correct one.

-The gerber file for this is labled ``` Gerber_PCB_Frozen Slimes v2_3_2023-01-06.zip ```

-To order PCBS go to a website like https://cart.jlcpcb.com/quote upload the gerber file and select quanity and color and order.
+To order PCBS go to a website like https://cart.jlcpcb.com/quote upload the gerber file zip file and select quanity and color and order.
 It should autoselect all the other correct options when you upload the gerber file.

 *if you want to buy pcb packs, fully assembled pcbs or even whole trackers dm me*